What is Slack and how does it work?

 A simple, pleasant and productive work experience

-Slack is more than the sum of its features – it’s a better way to work now and in the future.
-That’s why millions of people and more than 200,000 organisations around the world use it to:
+Slack is more than the sum of its features—it’s a better way to work now and in the future.
+That’s why millions of people and more than 200,000 organizations around the world use it to:

 - Collaborate across locations and time zones